SS Eugenio C

-The SS Eugenio C was a 1966 Italian built ocean liner/cruise ship originally owned by the Costa Line.
-She was scrapped as the Big Red at Alang, India in June 2005.
+SS Eugenio C was a 1966 Italian-built ocean liner/cruise ship originally owned by the Costa Line.
+She was scrapped as Big Red at Alang, India in June 2005.

 History

-Eugenio C was ordered for the South American service by Costa (Linea C), to replace the Frederico C on that route.
-Her keel was laid on 4 January 1964, with Eugenio C being delivered to Costa on 22 August 1966, the same day she set out on her maiden trans-Atlantic voyage.
-For 10 years she only operated trans-Atlantic voyages between Genoa and South America, until passenger loading dropped rapidly in the 1970s, when the Eugenio C began cruising.
+Eugenio C was ordered for the South American service by Costa (Linea C), to replace Frederico C on that route.
+Her keel was laid on 4 January 1964 at the Cantieri Riunite dell'Adriatico shipyard in Monfalcone, with Eugenio C being delivered to Costa on 22 August 1966, the same day she set out on her maiden trans-Atlantic voyage.
+For ten years she only operated trans-Atlantic voyages between Genoa and South America, until passenger loading dropped rapidly in the 1970s, when Eugenio C began cruising.
 After 1983 she would cross the Atlantic Ocean twice a year on a repositioning voyage.
-In 1984 she was extensively renovated and renamed the Eugenio Costa.
+In 1984 she was extensively renovated and renamed Eugenio Costa.
 It was planned the vessel would be renamed American Adventure and transferred to American Family Cruises, which was to be a branch of Costa, but this plan was never realized.
 Eugenio Costa completed her last cruise for her original owners in November 1996.